StuartSmith/PhotographyWebSite/README.md

 ```
 ## JQUERY

-Press the show work button to create smooth scrolling  Jqueury effect down the screen to show the first photo in the array of photos
+Press the show work button to see smooth scrolling Jqueury effect, which scrolls down to the first photo in the array of photos. ##This does not work though in the github demo site.##

 ## Video for Tutorial
 The tutorial that was followed for creating this web site can be found here.